-Suffering property damage to a home or business from a fire is stressful enough.
-However, your problems may not be over when submitting a claim through a homeowners or businessowners insurance policy.
-The companies that administer these policies will not pay out a dollar more than they need to.
-In some situations, their refusals to pay may be in violation of state law.
+Suffering damage to a home or business from a fire is catastrophic and the damage to both the structure and contents can be devastating.
+Though you have fire insurance, you may still struggle to get your loss paid through a homeowners or businessowners insurance policy.
+The insurance companies will not pay out a dollar more than they need to.
+In some situations, their refusals to pay may be in violation of Texas state law.

 Insurance companies are legally required to deal in good faith with all customers who file claims.
-Failure to do so may entitle you to repayment for your claim in whole, interest accumulated while awaiting payment, and attorney’s fees.
-A Houston fire damage claims lawyer could help you collect the compensation you deserve after a denial of your insurance claim.
-Schedule a consultation with one of our knowledgeable first party insurance claims attorneys at Kirk Law Firm, PLLC.
+Failure to do so may entitle you to not only payment for your claim, but also interest, and attorney’s fees.
+A fire damage claims lawyer could help you collect the compensation you deserve after a denial or underpayment of your insurance claim.
+Schedule a consultation with one of our knowledgeable insurance claims attorneys at Kirk Law Firm, PLLC.

-The law in Houston and elsewhere in the state requires insurance companies to deal with customers in good faith.
+The law in Texas requires insurance companies to deal with customers in good faith.
 More specifically, Texas Insurance Code § 542.003 outlaws deceptive trade practices in the insurance industry.
 According to the statute, it is illegal for an insurance company to:

-Every individual or company seeking out insurance for their real estate must be sure to closely read and understand the terms of the contract.
+Every individual or company purchasing insurance for their real estate must be sure to closely read and understand the terms of the contract.
 This is especially important when considering the clauses that pertain to covered losses.

 Fire is a common reason to file a claim against an insurance policy.
 However, a policy may not cover all aspects of this tragedy.
-For instance, the cause of the fire may be a reason why an insurance company might deny coverage.
-Examples can include electrical fires or those that are the product of arson.
+For instance, the cause of the fire may be a reason for the insurance company to deny coverage.

-If an insurance company has denied a claim based upon the source of the fire or the subsequent type of damage, one of our fire damage claims lawyers in Houston could help to dispute by alleging a breach of contract.
-This could result in compensation for all of your damage and losses.
+If an insurance company has denied a claim based upon the source of the fire or the subsequent type or scope of damage, one of our fire damage claims lawyers can help you obtain estimates, experts and other resources to fight the denial.

 The holders of homeowners or businessowners insurance policies have the right to file claims to collect benefits after a fire.
 However, the extent of their ability to collect payments depends both upon the insurance policy’s specific provisions and the willingness of the insurance company to act in good faith.
 Failures in either area might result in a reduced settlement offer or even a full denial of benefits.

-People who have received a negative result after filing a claim should reach out to a Houston fire damage claims lawyer at Kirk Law Firm, PLLC now.
+If you have received a denial or underpayment of a fire damage claim, contact a fire damage claims lawyer at Kirk Law Firm, PLLC now.
 Our team is ready to analyze your policy, investigate the loss, and demand that insurance companies provide appropriate compensation according to the terms of their policies.
 Contact us today to get started.